earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 % Savings in memory: 51.09
 ~~~

-It'd be interesting to see how the memory saving scales with increasing number of attribues in the data class.
+It'd be interesting to see how the memory saving scales with increasing number of attributes in the data class.

 ### Comparing Attribute Access Times